h43z/writeups/0922-intigriti.md

 ```
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://challenge-0922.intigriti.io/challenge/api.php?question=0.
 (Reason: expected ‘true’ in CORS header ‘Access-Control-Allow-Credentials’).
 ```
 Again we are getting blocked by the SOP.
-The server does not set a specific response header when we do the request from a origin other then `challenge-0922.intigriti.io` and therefore the browser does not allow us to read the response.
-Bummer!
+The server does not set a specific response header.
+The browser does not allow us to read the response now.
+What a bummer!

 NOTE: FROM HERE ON THE SOLUTION TO THE CHALLENGE WILL DIFFER FROM OTHERS WHO SOLVED IT.
 THERE IS A SERVER BUG WE MISSED, IN PARSING THE ORIGIN HEADER.
 THE SERVER WILL SET THE NEEDED RESPONSE HEADER IF FOR EXAMPLE THE REQUEST WAS MADE FROM `challenge-0922.intigriti.io.ATTACKER.COM`.
 THIS MEANS THE EXPLOIT JUST HAS TO BE RUN FROM A SUBDOMAIN `challenge-0922.intigriti.io` WHICH WE WOULD CREATE ON ANY DOMAIN WE OWN.
+DOESN'T HAVE TO BE ATTACKER.COM.
+CAN BE ANYTHING.

 As requesting the api didn't work as we liked, what else is there left?
-The nonce is obviously reflected in the page `index.php` a few times.
+The `nonce` is obviously reflected in the page `index.php` a few times.
 Once in the actual `<meta>` tag and two times as attribute of `<script>` tags.

-We could use CSS selectors with the `document.querySelectorAll` from
+We could use a CSS selector trick with the `document.querySelectorAll` from

 ```
 case 'set':
   [...document.querySelectorAll(e.data.element)].forEach(s => s.setAttribute(e.data.attr, e.data.value));
   break;
 ```
 and extract the nonce one character at a time.
+Check if the attribute starts with some value and go on from there `[attribute^=value]`.

 Let's look at this example.

 ```
 <script nonce="bcdef"></script>
 <script>
-  console.log(document.querySelectorAll('script[nonce^"=a"]'))
+  console.log(document.querySelectorAll('script[nonce^="a"]'))
 </script>
 ```
-This would log an empty array as there is not `script` with a attribute `nonce` that starts with `a`.
-We could use this method of iteration until we have the full nonce.
+This would log an empty array as there is no `script` with a attribute `nonce` that starts with `a`.
+But we can iterate it.
 ```
 <script nonce="bcdef"></script>
 <script>
-  console.log(document.querySelectorAll('script[nonce^"=b"]'))   // finds script tag
+  console.log(document.querySelectorAll('script[nonce^="b"]'))   // finds script tag
-  console.log(document.querySelectorAll('script[nonce^"=ba"]'))  // empty array
+  console.log(document.querySelectorAll('script[nonce^="ba"]'))  // empty array
-  console.log(document.querySelectorAll('script[nonce^"=bb"]'))  // empty array
+  console.log(document.querySelectorAll('script[nonce^="bb"]'))  // empty array
-  console.log(document.querySelectorAll('script[nonce^"=bc"]'))  // finds script tag
+  console.log(document.querySelectorAll('script[nonce^="bc"]'))  // finds script tag
-  console.log(document.querySelectorAll('script[nonce^"=bca"]')) // empty array
+  console.log(document.querySelectorAll('script[nonce^="bca"]')) // empty array
-  console.log(document.querySelectorAll('script[nonce^"=bcb"]')) // empty array
+  console.log(document.querySelectorAll('script[nonce^="bcb"]')) // empty array
-  console.log(document.querySelectorAll('script[nonce^"=bcc"]')) // empty array
+  console.log(document.querySelectorAll('script[nonce^="bcc"]')) // empty array
-  console.log(document.querySelectorAll('script[nonce^"=bcd"]')) // finds script tag
+  console.log(document.querySelectorAll('script[nonce^="bcd"]')) // finds script tag
 </script>
 ```
 Great!
+Only need to guess one character at a time.
+Which makes this kind of soft "bruteforce" very quick.

-We can sent these actions from our blobbed script to `index.php`.
+We will send these actions from our blobbed script to `index.php`.
-But how do we know which of the nonces we sent mached.
-We need some way of communicating back to the iframe that what we sent was correct, so we can keep building the correct nonce and keep adding characters.
-And whatever this mechanism is it can only involve running `s.setAttribute()`.
-Because that's all we can utilize from
+But how would the script know if a nonce matched.
+We need some way of communicating back to the `iframe` that what we just sent was correct.

+So we can keep building and sending other nonces to try.
+Whatever this mechanism is it can only involve running `s.setAttribute()`.
+Because that's all we can utilize.

+And we wouldn't want to change an attribute of the `script` tag but of the `iframe` tag.
+From inside the `iframe` tag we may have the option to listen to changes of attributes that are set to it on the ouside.

+This means we don't want the `documentQuerySelector` to return the `script` tag but the `iframe` tag.
+We will get it by combining multiple selectors like the `~` (sibling combinator) and `>` (child combinator).
 ```
-document.querySelectorAll(e.data.element)].forEach(s => s.setAttribute(e.data.attr, e.data.value)
+script[nonce^="bcda"]~div>div>iframe
 ```
+Side note: Here is a fun game to learn about CSS selectors https://flukeout.github.io/.

-Here are some ideas.
+Here are some ideas how to communicate back to the `iframe` via attributes.

-We could be changing the hash portion of the URL of the iframe.
+  Changing the hash portion of the URL of the `iframe`.
+  Hash changes not result in reloading of a page.
-And add an `onhashchange` event hander listening insinde of `iframe`.
-Changing a hash does not result in reloading of a page.
+  Add an `onhashchange` event hander listening insinde of `iframe`.

-Or change the `<iframe>`'s `name` attribute, and inside create a function that periodically  checks if the variable `window.name` changed.
+  Changing the `<iframe>`'s `name` attribute.
+  Inside create a function that periodically checks if the variable `window.name` changed.

-Or we change the `width` (or `height`) attribute of the `<iframe>` and inside it listen to the `onresize` event.
-Or poll it's own `height`, similary we would do it in the `name` case.
-Something like `setInterval('//check if window.innerHeight changed', 10)`.
+  Change the `width` (or `height`) attribute of the `<iframe>` and inside listen to the `onresize` event.
+Or poll it's own `innerHeight`.
-Then use some kind of code to represent a `nonce` like `a5c2` as an number.
-As only integers can be used to set `width`, `height`.
+  Then maybe use some kind of code to represent a `nonce` like `a5c2` as an integer.
+  Only integers can be used to set `width`, `height`.

+  Change the `src` of the `iframe`.
+Listen inside to `onbeforeuload` event.
+  This will destroy the `iframe` though because it's being redirected somewhere else.
+But a few commands should be able to run before the code itself vanishes.

-After a lot of experimenting we will come to the conclusion that only the `name` method works but only in firefox.
-The `hash` and `resize` trick don't work in any browser in this case.
+After a lot of experimenting we will come to the conclusion that the `name` method works but only in firefox.
+The `hash` and `resize` trick don't seem to work in any browser in this particular case.
+And we are left with unloading the `iframe`.
+We can only change it's `src` to `https://challenge-0922.intigriti.io`.
+The only thing allowed by the CSP except `blob:`.

-One trick that works tough is to change the `src` attribute to something that is allowed by the CSP and away from the current blob URL.
-And that is just only `https://challenge-0922.intigriti.io`.
-Inside our blobbed URL script we will listen for the `beforeunload` event.
-It's one of the last events a website generates before it's moved away from.

 The unloading of the `iframe` complicates things further as we will not be able to keep a state of the soft "bruteforced" nonce inside of it.
 Because it will